 Another key use case for the SDK is the automation of enterprise-specific business logic related to file services, such as uploading and downloading data, automating the creation of a desired folder structure, and generating secure links to files and folders.

-Here’s a simple example of business logic automation from a CTERA customer in the financial services space.
+Here’s a simple example of business logic automation from a CTERA customer relating to cloud security for financial services space.
 Each time their sales team starts to work on a new client deal, they open a shared folder for collaboration among all team members working on the deal.
 This type of logic can be applied via the SDK to create a folder automatically based on a trigger from the CRM system.

 Reporting is another common example.
 Say you want to produce a compliance report detailing all actions performed by third parties (e.g., partners, suppliers, customers, etc.) on shared data, including their email address, source IP, file path, filename and timestamp.
 The SDK can be used to create such a report, listing all such actions with the requisite details for all shared data.